Revature-Salesforce-Training/curriculum/Week 1 - Web Dev, SDLC, LWC OSS, SLDS/LWC OSS/LWC OSS.md

 All the parts required to build a LWC component. required: html, JavaScript files. optional: CSS file.
 They all must share same name as component, just ending with their respective file types. .css, .js, .html

 ## Template tag
-Html files in our component bundle must contain <template> tags to wrap everything in.
+Html files in our component bundle must contain '<template>' tags to wrap everything in.

 ## Composition
 - when we use composition, we’re nesting custom components inside of other components